PYPE-AI-MAIN/invoice-manager/README.md

 - Automatically identify and download invoice attachments from emails
 - Upload invoices to a shared Google Drive with an organized folder structure
 - Structured folders: year/month/username
-- Production-ready with Docker, HTTPS, and AWS deployment support
+- Production-ready with Docker and HTTPS support

 ## Requirements